15 Awesome Oslo Photo Locations

 Sunset view of the Oslofjord from Ekeberg Park in Oslo.

-Of course, the view from the top is outstanding and will make you wonder what possesses a ski jumper to do what they do!
+The view from the top will surely make you wonder what possesses a ski jumper to do what they do!
 But visiting the ski jump isn't just about the view.

 Side view of Holmenkollen ski jump.
 Photo: Dreamnord / Shutterstock.com.